 What is the Sjporr Challenge

-The Sjporr Challenge is the only worldwide peer judged homebrewing competition.
+The Sjporr Challenge is the only peer judged homebrewing competition.
 Brewers not only receive feedback on their beer from other homebrewers, but they are given the opportunity to enjoy, review and score beers from their fellow competitors.
 The top 3 brewers from each round advance to compete at the next level.
-Finally, the top 3 brewers in each country are announced awarded.
+In the final round, the top 3 U.S. home brewers are announced and awarded.

 Participants in the Sjporr Challenge will tell you that it is an extremely rewarding experience.
 Your brewing knowledge will benefit from both learning how to rate beers (using the SJPC scoring forms) and from receiving feedback, and sometimes tips, from other brewers.
 And of course, you are given the opportunity to try some amazing beers from other competitors.
 Many competitors have become long distance friends, sharing their brewing techniques, recipes and even beers between one another.

-Note: From 2014 – 2017 the top 3 beers from each country competed to be named the best homebrewer worldwide.
-Due to the shipping logistics and other complications, the Sjporr Challenge will not have a worldwide final moving forward.
-Homebrewers outside of the United States may organize and apply to run an Sjporr Challenge in within their country.
-See the Terms & Conditions SECTION B for full details.
+Note: From 2014 – 2017 the Sjporr Challenge was a worldwide competition.
+The top 3 beers from each country competed to be named the best homebrewer worldwide.
+Due to the shipping logistics and other complications, the 2019 Sjporr Challenge will include the United States only.

 How does the Sjporr Challenge work

 The challenge is essentially a nation-wide beer swap.
-Each country assigns participants to a Hub, which is our name for a regional coordinator.
+Participants are assigned to a Hub, which is our name for a regional coordinator.
 You ship your beers to your local hub.
 The hub repacks and sends one beer from each of your competitors back to you.
 You review each of the beers, posting your scores and feedback using the provided SJPC scoring form.
 At the end of each round, the winning brewers are named.
-The top 3 beers advance to the next level the process repeats itself, until the top 3 winners in each country is revealed.
+The top 3 beers advance to the next level the process repeats itself, until the top 3 winners are revealed.

 At the end of each round, the top 3 participants in each hub are named on Sjporr’s YouTube® video and listed on the Sjporr Challenge website and Facebook page.
 The announced winners are then contacted by the next hub coordinator and given a new unique SJPC ID# to use in the next round of the competition.
 This process repeats until the final round, when the top three beers are announced and the winners are awarded (usually 2 – 3 rounds).